bjackmadsen/sneaker_grails/README.md

 #Sneaker Grails
-Grails lets users add and catalog their all time favorite Sneakers.
+Sneaker grails lets users add and catalog their all time favorite Sneakers.

 The project is for the [minimal magic rails assesment] (http://www.learnhowtoprogram.com/lessons/conventional-rails-assessment) for [Epicodus](http://www.epicodus.com/).